Go to Reviews.org AU Edition

-What we love about the XFINITY X1
+What we like about the Xfinity X1

-With the NBA finals, it’s a lot simpler to just say “NBA playoffs” than searching for channels or individual teams.
-Plus, the X1 guide even gives you player and team stats, so your sports experience is even more fluid.
+With your voice remote, you can say commands like "Turn on NBA TV" and the X1 will grant you your wish.
+Plus, the X1 guide gives you player and team stats, so your sports experience is even more fluid.

 Who should get the X1 Cloud DVR?

-While more storage and special features would be nice, the X1’s ease of use and mobile abilities have been satisfactory.
+While more storage and special features would be nice, the X1’s ease of use and mobile abilities have been beneficial.
 However, if you’re not looking to sign up for internet too, we’d advise looking at another DVR because the functionality is severely reduced when you’re not connected to the internet.

-What we love about the Tablo 2
+What we like about the Mediasonic Homeworx

 What can I watch over the air?

-Who should get the Tablo 2?
+Who should get the Mediasonic Homeworx?

 What makes a good DVR?